Programming in C++

 Multithreading Multiprocessing

-Execution one or more CPU cores multiple CPU cores
+Execution one or more CPU cores one or more CPU cores

 Memory shared separate